Loading...

 Edition: Version 1.0 20.03.2021

-This manual is licensed under CC BY-NC-SA 4.0 Licence.
+This manual is licensed under Licence.

 The classic event format is the lecture, also known as a keynote.
 Participants play a receptive role, they listen.
 As far as the procedure is concerned, this format is very close to the analogue setting; the content is either streamed in the digital world or the speaker gets the largest share of speaking time in a shared room.